-Join CoastWatch for a “tidepool clinic” in Lincoln City on Saturday, April 11, beginning at 9 a.m.
+Join CoastWatch for a “tidepool explorience” in Lincoln City on Tuesday, April 19, beginning at 9:00 a.m.
 Meet at the N.W.
 15th St. beach access.
-The free event, which will last about an hour, is open to all.
-No pre-registration is required.
+The free event is open to all.

-For the fourth year, CoastWatch is joining forces with the Lincoln City Visitor & Convention Bureau to sponsor a spring and summer series of tidepool talks and field trips.
-(Our Lincoln City partners like to call these “exploriences.”)
-This talk and rocky shore excursion will be led by Fawn Custer, until recently CoastWatch’s volunteer coordinator, and now our CoastWatch citizen science trainer, along with Athena Crichton, a veteran marine educator based at the Hatfield Marine Science Center.
+After a two-year hiatus due to the pandemic, CoastWatch is once again joining forces with the Lincoln City Visitor & Convention Bureau to sponsor a spring and summer series of tidepool talks and field trips, billed as “tidepool exploriences.”
+This talk and rocky shore excursion will be led by Fawn Custer, formerly CoastWatch’s volunteer coordinator, who still assists the program with in-the-field training.

-The “clinic” will provide an introduction to rocky shore ecosystems.
-The session begins with a brief talk, before Custer and Crichton take participants on a field trip to the tidepools to identify the inhabitants, including sea stars, sea anemones, sea urchins and mussels.
+The tidepool clinic will provide an introduction to rocky shore ecosystems.
+The session begins with a brief talk, before Custer takes participants on a field trip to the tidepools to identify the inhabitants, including sea stars, sea anemones, sea urchins and mussels.
 The clinic lasts about an hour.
 Questions are encouraged.
 While aimed at the general public, the event will also be a good refresher for CoastWatchers with rocky shores on their adopted miles.

 In case of inclement weather, check with Fawn at (541) 270-0027, [email protected], to make sure whether the walk is still taking place.